Massive blow for Super Eagles as Victor Osimhen ruled out of 2025 AFCON

 Galatasaray has suggested that Victor Osimhen will be unavailable during the commencement of the 2025 Africa Cup of Nations.

-According to OwnGoal, the Turkish club has been sidelined for three weeks after sustaining a hamstring injury during international duty.
+According to OwnGoal, Osimhen has been sidelined for three weeks after sustaining a hamstring injury during international duty.

-The Turkish champions reportedly frowned at Victor Osimhen playing 120 minutes against DR Congo during the semifinal of the playoff.

 The medicals had given a directive that the Nigerian international should not be allowed to play beyond the 70th minute because he is yet to fully recover after sustaining an injury against Rwanda during the qualifiers.

-They said Osimhen’s hamstring issues mean he can’t play beyond 70 minutes until at least next season, when he is expected to be fully fit but Nigeria played him up until extra time and it played a role in the relapse he suffered.
+The directive is that he'd only be fully fit by next season.

-Galatasaray lost 1-0 to Union St. Gilloise courtesy a lone goal from Iker Gundogan in the 13th minute at the RAMS Park stadium on Tuesday night, November 25, per LiveScore.
+Meanwhile, without Osimhen, Galatasaray lost 1-0 to Union St. Gilloise on Tuesday night, November 25, at RAMS Park per LiveScore.

-Meanwhile, Besiktas legend Sinan Engin said the Turkish champions always lose a significant part of their identity whenever the 26-year-old Nigerian forward is unavailable, per Habersarikirmizi.
+This confirms Besiktas legend Sinan Engin's comment that the Turkish champions always lose a significant part of their identity whenever the 26-year-old Nigerian forward is unavailable, per Habersarikirmizi.

 Galatasaray reportedly ready to sell Osimhen